kubesphere/kubesphere/docs/en/concepts-and-designs/devops-pipeline-overview.md

-# DevOps Pipeline Overview
+# KubeSphere DevOps Pipeline Overview

-KubeSphere Pipeline DevOps aims to complex CI / CD requirements on Kubernetes.
+KubeSphere DevOps Pipeline is aimed to meet the complex CI/CD requirements on Kubernetes.

-With the KubeSphere DevOps Pipeline, you can complete the construction of the CI / CD process by interacting with the KubeSphere console.
+With the KubeSphere DevOps Pipeline, you can quickly construct a complete CI/CD workflow and architecture by manipulating with the KubeSphere console.

 ## DevOps Pipeline Capabilities

+* Build, Deploy, Launch services in Kubernetes
+* Use Kubernetes dynamic agent to release the ability of Kubernetes to dynamically expand
+* In SCM Pipeline and Out of SCM Pipeline
+* Easy-to-use graphical pipeline editing panel
 * Multi-tenant isolation
-* Build, Deploy, Launch things in kubernetes
-* Use kubernetes dynamic agent to release the ability of kubernetes to dynamically expand
-* In SCM Pipeline and Out of SCM Pipeline
-* Easy-to-use pipeline graphical editing

 ### DevOps Pipeline API

-The KubeSphere DevOps Pipeline API will encapsulate the following APIs (Jenkins Core API / Jenkins BlueOcean API / Sonarqube API / Other Plugins API) to provide a standardized REST API.
+The KubeSphere DevOps Pipeline API will encapsulate the following APIs to provide a standardized REST API:

+- Jenkins Core API
+- Jenkins BlueOcean API
+- Sonarqube API
+- Other Plugins API

 KubeSphere apiserver will provide multi-tenant API, pipeline API, credential API, code quality analysis API, etc.